 A vinyl record player is a wonderful analog audio playback device.
 As for many mechanical devices, it requires some adjustments before the first use, after the replacement of a part or periodically, according to the usage.

 Many adjustments can be done by any user, but some should only be carried out by an experienced user or qualified technicians.

-Adjustments achievable by all
+Adjustments achievable by all:

-1. Get the turntable levelled
+1. Get the record player levelled

 This may sound simplistic, but having a turntable at level is often underestimated, although it is essential for a smooth and precise operation and the preservation of records.

 This adjustment is simple: using a level, check the positioning of the turntable on the axis of the width and depth, then adjust the height of the legs of the furniture or add wood slats under it until the turntable is at level.

 On some models, it is possible to adjust the feet in order to get the device at level.